ZoeLeBlanc/IntroToDH2020/week2/intro_python.md

 #### Quick Assignment
 ```
 Try out the methods in the documentation for manipulating lists
-1. Find a way to add 'Dumbledore' to the end of our `new_list` (hint: there's multiple ways to do this)
+1. Find a way to add 'American Panorama' to the end of our `new_list` (hint: there's multiple ways to do this)
 2. Try reversing and sorting our `new_list`, what happens?
-Try doing the same on `classes`
+Try doing the same on `projects`
 ```

 Lists are great.
 But what if we wanted to store information not just in a sequence, but in a way that let's us keep certain values together?